sahilpohare/pingerchips-js-client/README.md

 #### `wsHost`, `wsPort`, `wssPort`, `httpHost`, `httpPort`, `httpsPort`

-These can be changed to point to alternative Pusher Channels URLs (used internally for our staging server).
+These can be changed to point to alternative Pingerchips Channels URLs (used internally for our staging server).

 #### `wsPath`